Why Directors of Marketing Are Miserable

 How many people do you know who truly love their jobs and are happy at work?
 How many times have you complained about your boss, a coworker, or a difficult customer?

-But in many cases, true work satisfaction is within reach.
 It’s all just a case of reframing your situation and focusing on helping others (customers, colleagues, or even your boss!)

 - Being empathetic and finding purpose in your work will make you and everyone around you happier.